tardate/LittleCodingKata/infrastructure/radius/radiustar_client/README.md

 * radiustar does not implement support for octets attribute type used by `Message-Authenticator`.
 Fixed by monkey-patching `Radiustar::Packet::Attribute#pack_attribute`.
 * radiustar does not provide a way of adding the `Message-Authenticator`.
 Fixed by monkey-patching `Radiustar::Packet#gen_auth_authenticator`.
-* radiustar does not provide a way of correctly calculating the `Message-Authenticator` valud.
+* radiustar does not provide a way of correctly calculating the `Message-Authenticator` value.
 Fixed by monkey-patching `Radiustar::Packet#pack`.

 The patch is loaded from [patch-message-authentication.rb](./patch-message-authentication.rb):